 include complete and accurate copies of all matters described in Schedule B-II thereof.

-Buyer shall be allowed thirty (30) days after receipt of Title Commitment for examination and the making of any objections to the marketability of title, such objections to be made in writing or deemed to be waived.
+Buyer shall have twenty (20) days after receipt of Title Commitment for examination and the making of any objections to the marketability of title, such objections to be made in writing or deemed to be waived.
+Seller shall have five (5) days after receipt of the Title Objection Letter to notify Buyer of Seller’s intent to cure any objections.
 Any matter shown on Title Commitment and not objected to by Buyer shall be a Permitted Encumbrance.
 If any objections are so made, Seller shall be allowed sixty (60) days to make title marketable (the “Cure Period”).
 Seller shall use Seller's best efforts to make title marketable as expeditiously as possible.
 If such defects are remedied within the Cure Period, Buyer shall be notified in writing of the curing of such defects, in which case the parties shall proceed to perform in accordance with the terms of this Agreement.
 If the title is not marketable and cannot be made marketable within the Cure Period, unless Buyer shall waive all objections in writing, the Agreement shall be null and void and the Earnest Money shall be refunded to Buyer.
 If Buyer chooses to waive all objections, the parties shall proceed to closing according to the terms of this Agreement.
 If notification by Seller of the fact that a title defect has been cured or notification by Buyer that it has waived all objections occurs at a point in time that is less than fifteen (15) days prior to the Closing Date, then closing shall be delayed until the date occurring thirty (30) days after such notification.
 If the Closing Date passes during the Cure Period and Seller cures all title defects prior to the end of the Cure Period, the Closing Date shall be the date occurring ten (10) days after expiration of the Cure Period.

-Seller shall pay all title insurance premiums due for issuance of the Title Policy.
+Buyershall pay all title insurance premiums due for issuance of the Title Policy.

 9. Survey.
-Buyer shall, at Buyer’s sole cost and expense, cause to be prepared by a surveyor registered under the laws of the State of a survey of the Property in accordance with the “Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys” as jointly established and adopted by ALTA, ACSM and NSPS in 1999 (the “Survey”).
-Such Survey shall be certified to Buyer and Premier Title Insurance Agency, Inc. (“Title Company”) and shall show total acreage and square footage, net acreage (meaning net of currently existing dedicated roads and highways) all improvements on the Property, including fencing, all easements, encroachments, and utility rights upon the Property, showing the location of adjoining public streets so as to affirmatively show rights of ingress and egress to and from the Property.
+Buyer shall, at Buyer’s sole cost and expense, shall within (15) days of the Effective Date of this Agreement, cause to be prepared by a surveyor registered under the laws of the State of Texas a survey of the Property in accordance with the “Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys” as jointly established and adopted by ALTA, ACSM and NSPS in 1999 (the “Survey”).
+Such Survey shall be certified to Buyer and Charter Title Company(“Title Company”) and shall show total acreage and square footage, net acreage (meaning net of currently existing dedicated roads and highways) all improvements on the Property, including fencing, all easements, encroachments, and utility rights upon the Property, showing the location of adjoining public streets so as to affirmatively show rights of ingress and egress to and from the Property.
 Buyer shall have twenty (20) days after receipt of the latter of (i) Buyer’s Commitment, and (ii) the Survey to examine said Survey and to make objections to title based on the Survey and the rights of the parties shall be the same as stated in Paragraph 8 above.
+Seller shall have five (5) days after receipt of the Survey Objection Letter to notify Buyer of Seller’s intent to cure any objections.

 10. Seller’s Deliveries.
-Seller shall provide Buyer, within ten (10) days following the Effective Date, the following documents to the extent said documents are in Seller's possession:
+Seller shall provide Buyer, within five (5)days following the Effective Date, the following documents to the extent said documents are in Seller's possession: